juviler/snippy/README.md

 To use:

-1. Choose your code type.
+1. Choose your snippet type (featured snippet paragraph, feature snippet list, HTML block, CSS block, or JS block).

 2. If creating a featured snippet, write your snippet header in the first box.

-3. Enter your snippet/code in the second box.
-For an ordered list snippet, put each list item on a new line.
+3. Enter your snippet content/code in the second box.
+For ordered list snippets, put each list item on a new line.

 4. Click "generate".